Counter-Couture: Handmade Fashion/American Counterculture

 Whether you experienced the hippie movement personally or simply want to indulge in a blast from the past, Counter-Couture is a must-see retrospective of what was arguably the grandest protest period of the last century.

-Andrew Andrews attended Counter-Couture: Handmade Fashion/American Counterculture at Museum of Arts and Design in New York on Wednesday, March 1, 2017 @ 7:00pm to write this review.
+Andrew Andrews attended Counter-Couture: Handmade Fashion/American Counterculture at Museum of Arts and Design in Manhattan on Wednesday, March 1, 2017 @ 7:00pm to write this review.